-The Greenermind Summit takes place in the beautiful Mendocino Woodlands, which is about a 5 hour drive north of San Francisco.
+The Greenermind Summit takes place in the beautiful Mendocino Woodlands, which is a 3 1/2 to 5 hour drive north of San Francisco.
 It's not close.
 But it's a beautiful drive and it's a great opportunity to carpool and get to know folks.
 You'll be glad you made the trip when you arrive.
 The setting is beautiful, inspiring, and perfect for this kind of conference.
 (We're in Camp 2 - See a map of the layout or see photos on Picasa. )

 There is no cell phone or internet reception on-site.
 There is a pay phone!
 (The number is 707-937-9958.)